For students in university-provided quarantine / isolation housing

 Please speak with hotel staff about food questions or concerns.
 You can order take-out food delivery or grocery delivery to the hotel.

-- Consult informally with a Cornell Health counselor through Let’s Talk, offered Monday-Friday via Zoom.
+- Consult informally with a CAPS counselor through Let’s Talk, or attend an online CAPS workshop.

 - Call us during business hours (607-255-5155) to schedule an online counseling appointment, or an appointment with a Behavioral Health Consultant.